bgord/knowledge/README.md

 - Clear an exported variable in a terminal
 - Quit when a command fails
 - Load .env variables
+- Function definition
+- Function definition with parameters
+- Preload the functions from another file

 ### [concepts](concepts.md)
 - How to correctly namespace things?